How To Use Hand Sanitizer

 Q4: How much hand sanitizer should I use?

-Use a palmful of hand sanitizer, enough to cover all surfaces of your hands.
+Use a palmful of sanitizer, enough to cover all surfaces of your hands.
 The exact amount will depend on the size of your hands and the sanitizer’s consistency.

 Q5: How do I apply hand sanitizer properly?